debbiect246/recipe-app/README.md

 User stories
 ------------
-1. Each user has a unique username chosen by them and can only add, review, delete and update their own recipes.
+1. Each user has a unique username chosen by them and can only add and update their own recipes.
-2. User can choose a recipe from the database and see a summary view of it.
+2. User can see each recipe on a recipe card.
 3. User can catsearch for different types of recipes:  lunch, dinner and deserts.
 4. User can also search for recipes which contain meat, fish, vegetables or fruit.
-5. User can add a recipe to the database.
+5. User can search for recipes which contain meat, fish, vegetables or sugar.
-6. User can  edit or delete any of their recipes from the database.
+6. User can search for recipes which are free of a specified allergen.
-7. Each recipe has a recipe view page which shows a picture, recipe ingredients and method, number of servings, allergens, recipe author, country of origin of the recipe.
+7. User can add a recipe to the database.
-8. User can see statistics on the nutritional ratings for each recipe.
+8. User can  edit any of their recipes from the database.
-9. User can see statistics on ratings for each recipe.
+9. Each recipe has a recipe view page which shows a picture, recipe ingredients and method, number of servings, allergens, recipe author, country of origin of the recipe.

 Wireframes are shown below.